 Clicking on an item in the library table opens a pop-up menu which enables you to audition the item, or remove it from the Airtime library.
-Media types which cannot be auditioned directly in a web browser, such as FLAC, have a lock icon instead of a loudspeaker icon, but these files can be downloaded to your local computer for audition instead.
 The Delete option should be used with caution, because this action cannot be undone.
-For media files, you can also Edit Metadata stored for the file using this menu.
+For media files, you can also Edit Metadata stored for that file, or download the file to your local computer, using this menu.

 If the Enable SoundCloud Upload box on the Preferences page is checked, there will be an additional option on the pop-up menu, Upload to SoundCloud.
 As mentioned previously, you should only upload audio files to SoundCloud with the permission of the copyright holder.